C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 C.J.
-Abrams -- .194 average over his past 10 games -- will be in action for the Washington Nationals against the Miami Marlins, with Braxton Garrett on the hill, on August 25 at 6:40 PM ET.
+Abrams -- with an on-base percentage of .250 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Miami Marlins, with Eury Perez on the mound, on August 26 at 4:10 PM ET.

-He notched a home run while going 2-for-5 in his previous game against the Yankees.

 C.J.
 Abrams Game Info & Props vs. the Marlins